 They Are More Energy Efficient

-The other (equally important) benefit of using LED lighting is that they are far more energy efficient than other options.
+The other (equally important) benefit of using LED lighting is that they are far more energy-efficient than other options.
 They require very low amounts of power to operate – between 50% and 90% less energy than standard bulbs.
-This results in significantly lower energy bill for you.
+This results in a significantly lower energy bill for you.